 From around the 15th of December to the 30th of January, thanks to daylight savings time, the sun doesn’t set until after 8:00 pm in Sydney.
 This is useful for powering air conditioners in the late afternoon with solar electricity, especially when using west or north-west facing panels.

 Sydney’s leafiest suburbs, Pittwater, Warringah and Ku-ring-gai have over 50% tree cover and are the most likely locations where trees will shade roofs for a portion of the day, especially in winter when shadows are longer.
-The use of microinverters or DC optimisers can help limit the loss of solar panel output caused by shading.
+The use of microinverters or DC optimisers can help limit the loss of solar panel output caused by shading, but modern string inverters are getting better at handling partial shading as well.

 Getting The Most Out Of What Is Often Called The Solar Rebate